tommy89231671/Learning-Face-Recognition-Unsupervisedly-by-Disentanglement-and-Self-Augmentation/README.md

 2.Positive and Negative pairs

- (1)Take two images into a pre-trained face feature extraction model and use knn to find positive pairs.
+ (1)Take two images into a pre-trained face feature extraction model(Ex:lightCNN) and use knn to find positive pairs.

  (2)Use frame's property which is that the people in the same frame will be the different person and it is the negative pairs.